RupomAhsan/MSHelper/src/MSHelper.CQRS.Commands/src/MSHelper.CQRS.Commands/README.md

 }
 ```

 Dispatching a particular command object can be also done using MSHelper package.
-Start with registering in-memory dispatcher on your `IMSHelperBuilder` by calling a `AddInMemoryQueryDispatcher()` method:
+Start with registering in-memory dispatcher on your `IMSHelperBuilder` by calling a `AddInMemoryCommandDispatcher()` method:

 ```
 public IServiceProvider ConfigureServices(this IServiceCollection services) {
     var builder = services.AddMSHelper()
         .AddCommandHandlers()
-        .AddInMemoryQueryDispatcher();
+        .AddInMemoryCommandDispatcher();

     //other registrations
     return builder.Build();